An Analysis of the Soviet AKM Rifle’s Front Trunnions

 Subsection 4.2: Analysis of GOST-Specified Heat Treatment Protocols

-The appendices of GOST 1050-88 provide detailed protocols for the heat treatment of these steels to achieve their optimal mechanical properties.17 The process for a component like a trunnion would involve two key stages:
+Both GOST standards provide detailed protocols for heat treatment.14 The process for a component like a trunnion would involve two key stages:

-- Tempering (Отпуск, Otpusk): The now-hardened but brittle part is reheated to a much lower temperature (for these steels, typically 550–600°C) and held for a period.
-This process allows some carbon to precipitate out of the martensite, relieving internal stresses and transforming the microstructure into tempered martensite.
+2. Tempering (Отпуск, Otpusk): The now-hardened but brittle part is reheated to a much lower temperature (for Steel 45, 550–600°C; for 45X, 520°C) and held for a period.14 This process allows some carbon to precipitate out of the martensite, relieving internal stresses and transforming the microstructure into tempered martensite.
 This crucial step reduces brittleness and restores a significant amount of toughness, sacrificing some of the peak hardness for a much more durable final product.

 Section 5: A Comparative Framework: Soviet Steels vs. Modern International Equivalents